Introducing 9takes: Answer First, Then Compare Perspectives

 Why Questions Are the Key

-- Spark curiosity: A good question makes you lean in.
+- Sparks curiosity: A good question makes you lean in.

-- Invite reflection: You answer with lived experience, not a headline.
+- Invites reflection: You answer with lived experience, not a headline.

-- Create real interaction: People can disagree without turning it into a fight.
+- Creates real interaction: People disagree without it turning into a fight.

 How 9takes Gets Better Answers

-Most of the questions that matter do not have a single right answer.
-The point is not to win, it is to see what you are missing.
+Most questions that matter don’t have a single right answer.
+The point is not to win — it’s to see what you’re missing.

 - Browse questions at /questions (or ask your own).